aws-matthew-purcell/amazon-lex-mlu-workshop-2022/README.md

 Welcome to the Amazon Lex workshop!

-Amazon Lex is a managed artificial intelligence (AI) service, using natural language processing, allowing you to easily build conversational chatbots - without any experience of knowledge of machine learning!
+Amazon Lex is a managed artificial intelligence (AI) service which uses natural language processing.
+Lex allows you to easily build conversational chatbots - without any experience or knowledge of machine learning!
 In fact, Lex uses the same conversational engine which powers Amazon Alexa devices.

 In this workshop you are going to build a chatbot and learn how the voice user interface works with Amazon Lex.